The Ultimate Construction Marketing Guide

 - GoDaddy, which provides website hosting, has many promos, so if you are setting up an entirely new website, you can find discount codes using Retail Me Not.

 - Customers can find your website in a variety of ways.
-The most effective way right now is using SEO, which you can learn about here…
+The most effective way right now is [simple_tooltip content=’Many construction marketing companies will recommend a website, and encourage you to work on SEO.
+While SEO isnt a bad idea, we dont often hear that it is as good as referrals or affiliates.’]using SEO[/simple_tooltip], which you can learn about here…

 - The other way for customers to find your site is by sharing content from your site on Social Media.
 Many construction companies like to share images or video of projects they are currently working on.